Did you know that poor sleep can throw your metabolic health off balance?

-Sleep hygiene refers to the habits and environment that promote deep, restful sleep.
+Sleep hygiene refers to the habits and environment that promote deep, restorative sleep.

-When your sleep is disrupted, your gut and brain suffer.
+When your sleep is disrupted, your metabolism, digestion, and nervous system can struggle to stay balanced.

 The good news?
-Small changes in your nightly routine can lead to better sleep and better digestion!
+Small changes in your nightly routine can lead to better sleep, steadier energy, and improved metabolic health.

 Follow these steps to create the best sleep environment and routine: